 For the oscillator A in the warp knob choose FM (from b) and put it at 70%, what this means is that the pitch of the oscillator A is going to be modulated by the output of oscillator B or commonly known as frequency modulation, as for oscillator B warp knob choose sync 1/2 win and for now leave it at 1.00%

 In envelope 2 we put the attack at .5 ms, decay at 2.8 s, sustain at 30% and the release at 450 ms, then in a MG Low 12 filter apply it to the cutoff and put the resonance at 60% and the fat at 30%, now the same envelope apply it to the warp knob of oscillator B.

-Now for the final touches we are going to apply some effects, first we add a hyper dimension what this is going to do is make it sound bigger and give it some stereo image, use envelope 2 in the detune knob and put the knob of the hyper around 5% and the knob of the mix also in 5%, because this is a bassline we want it to have stereo image but also to be right in the center.
-With the compressor put the ratio 3:1 and compress it around 3 db, and then apply chorus and delay to taste and that's alI, now you got a Kavisnky style bass.
+Now for the final touches, we are going to apply some effects, first, we add a hyper dimension what this is going to do is make it sound bigger and give it some stereo image, use envelope 2 in the detune knob and put the knob of the hyper around 5% and the knob of the mix also in 5% because this is a bassline we want it to have stereo image but also to be right in the center.
+With the compressor put the ratio 3:1 and compress it around 3 dB, and then apply chorus and delay to taste and that's all, now you got a Kavisnky style bass.